Emallates/gulp-task-builder/README.md

 ####Wrapper
-Wrap your files or target file with given headers and footers **Object|Array**.
+Wrap your files or target files with the given headers and footers **Object|Array**.

     {src:"./src/*.js", ext:".js", dest:"dest", wrapper:{header:"this will be header", footer:"this will be footer"}}
     {src:"./src/*.js", ext:".js", dest:"dest", wrapper:[{header:"header1", footer:"footer1"}{header:"headerN", footer:"footerN"}]}

 ####Log contents
-You can also log paths contents and other stream options. in case of true default value will be `contents`
+You can also log paths contents and other stream options.
+In case set to true the default value will be `contents`

     {src:"./src/*.js", ext:".js", dest:"dest", log:true}
     {src:"./src/*.js", ext:".js", dest:"dest", preLog:true}